Ttokkime/Lab-1/README.md

 ## Use Zenmap to do an intense scan on subnetworks
+By conducting targeted IP subnetwork intense scans, I was able to identify what hosts were currently available on the network, the services that the individual hosts were offering, the operating systems that were in use for these services, and the different types of firewalls and filters that were used.

 ## Generate charts that show the relationships between devices within the network